-(k) Jointly controlled operations
+(j) Jointly controlled operations

-The organization conducts jointly controlled operations with Keren Kayemeth Le'Israel in Israel.
-The organization records on the balance sheet its share of assets it controls and its share of liabilities incurred and on the income statement, its share of revenue earned and its share of expenses incurred by the joint arrangement.
+Prior to January 1, 2021, the organization conducted jointly controlled operations with Keren Kayemeth Le'Israel in Israel.
+The organization records on the balance sheet its share of assets it controls, and its share of liabilities incurred and on the income statement, its share of revenue earned, and its share of expenses incurred by the joint arrangement.

-5. Investments held by third parties
+6. Investments held by third parties